Lottery Tax Calculator

 Federal Tax on Lottery Winnings

 The federal government withholds 24% of lottery winnings over $5,000 upfront.
 However, your actual tax liability may be higher (up to 37%) depending on your total income for the year.
-The 2025 federal tax brackets apply progressively, meaning only the portion of income in each bracket is taxed at that rate.
+The 2026 federal tax brackets apply progressively, meaning only the portion of income in each bracket is taxed at that rate — the top 37% rate only kicks in above approximately $626,350 (single filers).

 States With No Lottery Tax